Azure/bicep-registry-modules/avm/ptn/ai-platform/baseline/README.md

 ### Parameter: `storageAccountAllowSharedKeyAccess`

 Indicates whether the storage account permits requests to be authorized with the account access key via Shared Key.
-If false, then all requests, including shared access signatures, must be authorized with Azure Active Directory (Azure AD).
+If false, then all requests, including shared access signatures, must be authorized with Microsoft Entra ID.
 The default value is null, which is equivalent to true.

 - Required: No
 - Type: bool